Acosix/alfresco-keycloak/README.md

 mvn clean install -Ddocker.tests.enabled=true
 ```

-This project currently does not contain any integration tests, as a proper setup which includes Keycloak has not yet been achieved.
+This project currently does not yet contain any specific integration tests but does use integration tests to verify Alfresco correctly starts up with the addon installed.

 ## Dependencies